Reflection and Wrap-Up: Leadership in RPGs and Project Management

 Risk Management and Decision-Making

-• Were risks assessed before key decisions were made (e.g., triggering traps, engaging the Guardian, deciding the fate of the crown)?
+• How did the team approach risk and uncertainty, especially regarding the Crown of Thrym? • Were risks assessed before key decisions were made (e.g., triggering traps, engaging the Guardian, deciding the fate of the crown)?
 How did the team balance the potential rewards of keeping the crown with the risks it presented?

 This mirrors risk management and how teams weigh potential gains against risks, using tools like risk assessments or contingency planning.